You are here

-Fall foliage isn’t the only thing adding color to DC this season.
-Just check out these vibrant street murals blanketing the city’s walls!
+Vibrant street art adds color to DC in any season.
+Just check out these colorful murals blanketing the city’s walls!

 DC’s art galleries are certainly some of the best places to explore masterful works of art.
 But DC’s color palette is not confined to museums or its bounty of natural beauty.
 The city’s neighborhood walls are covered with vibrant and unique murals, celebrating everything from hometown heroes to Founding Fathers and even fruit – there are literally hundreds of outdoor artworks and street murals to behold!
 We picked out just a handful of the most color-popping, popular works for an instantly ‘grammable street mural tour through the nation's capital.

 Before you dive into must-see street art, tag along with mural artist Aniekan Udofia – famed for his alleyway opus adorning the wall of local institution Ben’s Chili Bowl – as he unveils where he finds his inspiration in DC.